zhuzhiwei99/UniGSC/README.md

 ## 📄 Citation

-If you find this project useful, please consider giving it a star.
+If you find this project useful, please consider giving it a ⭐.

 ---